rossberenson/jaws/README.md

 # JAWS Starter Theme

-Check out the [Wiki](https://github.com/rossberenson/JAWS/wiki) to learn how to use this starter theme.
+Check out the [JAWS Docs](https://jaws.justdev.co) to learn how to use this starter theme.